Bigotry in the USA: Photos From a Klan Initiation in 1946

 This was the first big public initiation into the Klan since the end of World War II.
 It was put on at a carefully calculated time.
 The anti-Negro, anti-Catholic, anti-Semitic, anti-foreign, anti-union, antidemocratic Ku Klux Klan was coming out of wartime hiding just at the time when the CIO and the A.F. of L. were starting simultaneous campaigns to organize the South … But it is doubtful that the Klan can become as frighteningly strong as it was in 1919.
 One indication of the Klan’s impotence was its lack of effect on Negroes, who were once frightened and cowed by the white-robed members.
 More than 24,000 Negroes have already registered for next July’s primaries in the Atlanta vicinity alone, where the Stone Mountain ritual was held.

-(NOTE: As mentioned in one of the picture captions above, the Stone Mountain ceremony was put off many times during the preceding year because of wartime sheet shortages during WWII.
+(NOTE: As mentioned in one of the picture captions in the gallery above, the Stone Mountain ceremony was put off many times during the preceding year because of wartime sheet shortages during WWII.
 At least, that’s what LIFE reported at the time.)

 — Ben Cosgrove is the Editor of LIFE.com